 Home

-Mark Wiederanders writes historical fiction about the private lives of famous authors, and tells these stories from the point-of-view of a loved one (daughter, lover, wife, etc.).
-Striving for impossible dreams, making treacherous journeys, and desperately searching for love are the struggles common to all of Mark's works.
-Each of his carefully researched screenplays and novels deals with a life-or-death crisis that the main character faces -- sometimes successfully, other times disastrously -- and how the result shaped what these geniuses wrote.
+Mark Wiederanders writes historical fiction about the private lives of famous authors who were geniuses as well as jerks.
+Each of his carefully researched screenplays and novels deals with a life-or-death crisis that the main character faces -- sometimes successfully, other times disastrously -- and how the result shaped the stories they wrote.
 His fictional subjects, so far, include William Shakespeare, Jack London, and Robert Louis Stevenson.
-For further details, see the Works Page.

 A native of San Francisco, Mark majored in psychology and literature as an undergraduate, then earned a Ph.D in psychology at the University of Colorado.
 After being Assistant Professor of Psychology at a University of Wisconsin campus, he settled with his wife and young family in Sacramento, where he researched violence, sociopaths, and the criminally insane for California state government.
 At nights he began writing fiction as a break from the dire situations of his work clientele.
 With his youngest daughter, Annie, he co-wrote a children's story, The Dinosaur Egg, that placed First in a Friends of the Library Competition.
 A few years later, his screenplay about William Shakespeare's youngest daughter was a top-ten finalist in the Academy of Motion Pictures' Nichol Fellowship competition, and was optioned to a Hollywood film producer.